Providers

 openclaw config set agents.defaults.models '{"vllm/Qwen-Qwen2.5-Coder-32B-Instruct":{"params":{"extra_body":{"tool_choice":"required"}}}}' --strict-json --merge

-This is an opt-in compatibility workaround.
-It makes every model turn with tools require a tool call, so use it only for a dedicated local model entry where that behavior is acceptable.
-Do not use it as a global default for all vLLM models, and do not use a proxy that blindly converts arbitrary assistant text into executable tool calls.
+This is an opt-in workaround: it forces every turn with tools to make a tool call, so use it only for a dedicated model entry where that is acceptable.
+Do not set it as a global default for all vLLM models, and do not pair it with a proxy that converts arbitrary assistant text into executable tool calls.

 Custom base URL